-About 15 miles south of Fairplay, Bob’s blood pressure started to rise as the intersection with Johnson road approached.
-Johnson road intersected at a slight angle to 285 and at 75 mph he drifted across the oncoming lane and dropped from the asphalt to dirt.
+About fifteen miles south of Fairplay, Bob’s blood pressure started to rise as the intersection with Alfson Road approached.
+Alfson Road intersected at a slight angle to 285, and at 75 mph, he drifted across the oncoming lane and dropped from the asphalt to dirt.
 Testing the resolve of the car’s suspension, he pushed fast on to the dirt road and into the nothingness of flat ranch land.
-The road had no special markings.
+The road had no distinctive markings.
 No gate.
-Just a rusted out “No Trespassing” sign.
+Just a rusted out no trespassing sign.
 Bob loved that turn and always pushed the speed at which he took it.
-It felt as comfortable and predictable as rolling over in bed.
-Just as secure, too.
-This was where the fun began.
+It felt as comfortable and predictable as rolling over in bed, and it was where the fun started.
 The dirt ranch road continued on straight for about 3 miles heading south-east.
 Slightly undulating and with few potholes.
-Being late spring there were still small banks of rotted out snow but the road was clear and the dirt well-packed.
-He could open up the WRX and trust the tires’ grip.
+Being late spring, the road was clear with some small banks of rotting snow at the edges.
+The dirt was well packed, and he could open up the WRX and trust the tire’s grip.
 85 MPH was just about right for a bit of air on the cattle guard ramps.
-At about 3 miles there was a fork.
+At three miles, there was a fork.
 Going left headed back up to the northeast, across a series of rolling hills up to Mexican Ridge.
-The other due east also across 9 and into the family ranch surrounding Bald Hill.
+The other due east across 9 and into the family ranch surrounding Bald Hill.

-“Well I guess that answers that,” said Bob.
-Now fully smiling.
+“I guess that answers that,” said Bob with a genuine broad smile.
 He closed the door and moved cautiously toward the stoic woman.
-The dog and the pig started up again but with a quick glance from the old woman they quieted down.
-As she turned back to Bob her face was now soft and framing her piercing pale blue eyes.
-Eyes filled with the understanding of a thousand years.
-Bob felt himself begin to soften.
-The tension of the morning, the past few days releasing from his muscles, bones, and nerves.
+The dog and the pig started up again, but a quick glance from the woman quieted them down.
+As she turned back to Bob, her hard-lined face softened.
+Her piercing pale blue eyes welcomed him with an understanding of a thousand years.
+Bob felt his protective layers start to melt away.
+The tension of the morning’s problem solving and the past week released from his muscles, bones, and nerves.
 He stopped a few steps from her, eyes on eyes they talked without words.

 After a long moment, she nodded and set her shotgun on the hood of the truck.
-She opened her arms and Bob moved forward to embrace his mother.
+She opened her arms, and Bob moved forward to embrace his mother.
 Her infinite smell of lavender and freshly tilled soil filled his nose as he took one deep breath and then another.
-She said, “Hello son.”
+She said, “Hello, son.”
 The crushing severity of the past seventy-two hours rushed over him like an ocean wave.
-Drenched in all the doing, posturing, treachery and massive loss, he broke.
-He sobbed and buried his head in the old woman’s shoulder.
+The distractions of all the doing, posturing, betrayal, and loss, were washed away.
+Then something inside him broke as he buried his head in the woman’s shoulder.
 It all needed to come out, and there would no other perfect time than now.
-Now and only now could he let himself feel like just another young man.
-Just another poor son, who had just lost his father.
-To fully surrender to the loss, the emptiness and the fear.
-To let that one emotion, the one he could not afford, to set in for just a second.
-In these arms, on this land, was the only safe place he could be, vulnerable.
+Now and only now could he let himself feel like just another young man – just another poor son, who had just lost his father.
+Bob fully surrender to the loss.
+He let that one emotion, the one he could never afford to acknowledge, come forth to be recognized.
+In these arms, on this land, was the only safe place Bob could be, vulnerable.
 So he let the fear and sadness come.